Marocchinate

 Moroccan soldiers at Monte Cassino, January 1944.

-Marocchinate (Moroccans' deeds); /it/) is a term applied to the mass rape and killings committed during World War II after the Battle of Monte Cassino in Italy.
-These were committed mainly by the Moroccan Goumiers, colonial troops of the French Expeditionary Corps (FEC), commanded by General Alphonse Juin, and mostly targeted civilian women and girls (as well as a few men and boys) in the rural areas of Southern Lazio, between Naples and Rome.
-Mass rapes continued across all the campaign including several locations in Tuscany: Siena, Abbadia S. Salvatore, Radicofani, Murlo, Strove, Poggibonsi, Elsa, S. Quirico d'Orcia, Colle Val d'Elsa.
+Marocchinate (Moroccans' deeds), /it/) refers to the mass rapes and killings committed during World War II after the Battle of Monte Cassino in Italy.
+These atrocities were mostly committed by the Moroccan Goumiers, colonial troops of the French Expeditionary Corps (FEC), commanded by General Alphonse Juin, and mostly targeted civilian women and girls (as well as a few men and boys) in the rural areas of Southern Lazio, between Naples and Rome – a region popularly known as Ciociaria.
+Mass rapes continued across the entire campaign northward, including in several locations in Tuscany: Siena, Abbadia S. Salvatore, Radicofani, Murlo, Strove, Poggibonsi, Elsa, S. Quirico d'Orcia, and Colle Val d'Elsa.

 Background

 Goumiers were colonial irregular troops forming the Goums Marocains, which were approximately company-sized units rather loosely grouped in Tabors (battalions) and Groupes (regiments).
 Three of the units, the 1st, 3rd and 4th Groupements de Tabors, served in the FEC along with the four regular divisions: the 1st Free French Division, the 2nd Moroccan Infantry Division, the 3rd Algerian Infantry Division and the 4th Moroccan Mountain Division.
 The Goums Marocains were commanded by General Augustin Guillaume.

 Regular Moroccan troops (tirailleurs marocains) also served in Italy but under tighter discipline and with a higher proportion of officers than the irregular goumiers.

 On 14 May 1944 the Goumiers travelled over seemingly impassable terrain in the Aurunci Mountains, outflanked the German defence in the adjacent Liri valley, materially assisting the British XIII Corps of the Eighth Army, to break the Gustav Line and advance to the next defensive position, the Hitler Line.

 General Alphonse Juin was alleged to have said before the battle: "For fifty hours you will be the absolute masters of what you will find beyond the enemy.
 Nobody will punish you for what you will do, nobody will ask you about what you will get up to."
 While there is no evidence of any such statement by General Juin, in 2007 Baris Tomaso justified it by claiming it was linked to the perception of the crimes by the Italians rather than an official policy of the French Army.

-Until 1944 the Italian government showed interest and preoccupation for the violence and gathered information about the victims.
+Through the end of 1944 the Italian government showed interest and preoccupation for the violence and gathered information about the victims.
 By December 1948 there were 10,000 cases submitted to Italian authorities but funds were scarce because of war indemnities Italy had to pay to France and this issue was an obstacle on the restoration of diplomatic relations with France.
 For these reasons many demands were rejected and the victims had to prove permanent physical damage.